Student Scholarship Program

 Application materials will include:

 - A short biography (500 words maximum) describing the applicant’s experience as an animation major.
-(Tips: This could include why you chose animation, a course or teacher that has been meaningful to you, your participation in your school’s animation club, and any animation-related internship or work experience that you have had)
+(Tips: This could include why you chose animation as a major, a course or teacher that has been meaningful to you, your participation in your school’s animation club and any animation-related internship or work experience)

-- A proposal (1000 words maximum) for the scholarship describing how the award will be used and how that will benefit the applicant’s goals in animation.
+- A proposal (1,000 words maximum) for the scholarship, describing how the award will be used and how it will benefit the applicant’s goals in animation.
 (Tip: Stay on target – know how you intend to use the funds and communicate that clearly.
-For example, tell us about that incredible project you have planned and how the award will help you complete it – support your request with proof of concept artwork, a project timeline and measurable goals.
+For example, tell us about that incredible project you have planned and how the award will help you complete it – support your request with proof of concept artwork, a project timeline and measurable goals)

 - An estimated budget (500 words maximum) describing how the funds will be spent.
 For example, the budget might include a list of equipment, itemized travel expenses or tuition.
-(Tip: Please use realistic estimates that you have researched and be as specific as possible.
-Your budget should be related to your proposal for the use of scholarship funds.
-Bad example: $1000 for creation of animated short – far too vague and may be unrealistic.
+(Tip: Use realistic estimates that you have researched and be as specific as possible.
+Your budget should be related to the goals outlined in your proposal for the use of scholarship funds.
+Bad example: $1,000 for creation of animated short – far too vague and may be unrealistic.
 Good example: $699 for 1 hour of voice acting quoted from voicebunny.com)

-- Two letters of recommendation: one from a faculty member that is familiar with the work of the applicant, and one from a current ASIFA member OR an individual with verified professional animation experience (see note below)
+- Two letters of recommendation: one from a faculty member that is familiar with the work of the applicant and one from a current ASIFA member OR an individual with verifiable professional animation experience (see notes below).

-If locating an ASIFA chapter/member or animation professional is too difficult, the applicant should contact Dori Littell-Herrick (firstname.lastname@example.org) to discuss other possibilities.
+NOTE: If locating an ASIFA chapter/member or animation professional is too difficult, the applicant should contact Dori Littell-Herrick at (email@example.com) to discuss other possibilities.

 SELECTION AND NOTIFICATION PROCESSES

 A panel of animation educators and professionals will judge the completed applications.
 Awards will be announced after August 31, 2021.
 Information on the status of applications will not be released by email until the awards have been formally announced.
 All awardees will receive written notification from the AEF Scholarship Committee after August 31, 2021.

 Members of ASIFA-Hollywood’s Animation Educators Forum Scholarship Committee will stay in touch with the awardees throughout the scholarship year.
 All awardees will be required to provide ASIFA-Hollywood with: